morningred88/AWS/VPC_notes.md

 EC2 console >Instances menu > select the instance > Action >Security > Modify IAM role> Add a role for S3 read only - EC2-S3-read-only role

 **New**: AWS has now has both gateway endpoint and interface endpoints for S3.

+## VPC clean up

+### Delete elastic IP address

+Elastic IP address menu in both EC2 and VPC console.
+But you can only delete elastic IP address in EC2 console.

+1. Go to the EC2 console.
+2. Under the Network & Security tab, choose Elastic IPs.
+3. Select the IP address you wish to remove.
+4. Click on actions and choose Release Address